Frontify/fondue/packages/components/MIGRATING.md

     -   `roundedCorners` is now called `rounded` and is a boolean.

-    -   The `width` and `maxHeight` props were removed.
+    -   The `width`, `maxHeight` and `autoHeight` props were removed.
 The Dialog container adjusts to the content inside.
 You can use a custom component inside if neccessary. you can use `minWidth`, `maxWidth` and `minHeight` to override the default values.

     -   The `strategy` and `role` props were removed to simplify the API.

     -   The `enablePortal` and `verticalAlignment` props were removed to standardize the dialog.

         The dialog now uses a portal by default and is placed centered

+    -   The prop `darkUnderlay` was replaced by `showUnderlay`.

 -   The subcomponents `Dialog.Header`, `Dialog.Body`, `Dialog.Footer` and `Dialog.SideContent` can be used to add defaut styling to the content inside of `Dialog.Content`.